 2. Newport, Rhode Island

-Newport is the perfect day or weekend trip year-around.
-In the summer months you can walk the 3-mile long coastal Cliff Walk, visit the aquarium, and browse the shops downtown.
+Newport is the perfect day or weekend trip year-round.
+In the summer months you can walk the 3 mile coastal Cliff Walk, visit the aquarium, and browse the shops downtown.
 However, I think December is when Newport’s crown jewels come to life… the Newport Mansions!

 Each December, the two most famous Newport Mansions, the Breakers and the Elms, are decked out floor to ceiling in the most stunning Christmas decor.
-This year because of COVID, some attractions are outside of the homes, meaning there’s double the holiday decor!
 If you’re looking for a festive activity to put you in the holiday spirit or to snap some festive pics, check out Newport!

 Pro-tip: You can buy tickets to take self-guided tours of the homes here!

 Boston has to be on this list!
 Known for its cold, snowy, winter weather, Boston’s holiday charm really comes to life each December.
 As a local, I recommend enjoying the holiday decor on a holiday trolley ride!
 I did the Lights & Sights tour last year and really enjoyed it.
 I also recommend visiting Faneuil Hall, which gets decorated beautifully each year.
 The main attraction is the Blink!
 Light and Sound Extravaganza, which is basically a giant Christmas tree that has a light show coordinated with music each hour.

 Another holiday activity I recommend in Boston is the Nutcracker!
 Boston Ballet’s Nutcracker is one of the best holiday performances in the city.
 It’s been performed for decades and is really well done.
 The Boston Pops also puts on a wonderful holiday show each year.